connected-systems-team/www-connected-app/README.md

 1. **Fork the Repository**

-    First, fork the `structure-next-template` repository using GitHub.
+    First, fork the `www.connected.app` repository using GitHub.

 2. **Clone the Repository to Your Local Machine Using `git`**